-- We will serve as faculty for select Interdisciplinary Studies courses (e.g., Survey of the Bible, Interpreting the Bible, OBU Connections). - We will provide a biblical, Theological, and philosophical foundation for all students. - We will promote the integration of faith and learning along with the development of a Christian worldview among administrators, faculty, staff, and students.
+- We will serve as faculty for select Interdisciplinary Studies courses (e.g., Survey of the Bible, Interpreting the Bible, OBU Connections). - We will provide a biblical, Theological, and philosophical foundation for all students.

-J. C. and Mae Fuller Professor of Biblical Studies
+1 J. C. and Mae Fuller Professor of Biblical Studies

-2 Elma Cobb Professor of Christian Theology 3 W. O. Vaught Professor of Christian Ministries
+2 Elma Cobb Professor of Christian Theology

+3 W. O. Vaught Professor of Christian Ministries